Laravel-Backpack/docs/7.x-dev/crud-save-actions.md

 <a name="save-action-classes"></a>
 ## Save Action Classes

 Save actions are now first-class citizens.
 Instead of maintaining large array definitions in each CrudController, you can encapsulate the behaviour inside PHP classes that implement `Backpack\CRUD\app\Library\CrudPanel\SaveActions\SaveActionInterface`.
-Backpack ships with `SaveAndBack`, `SaveAndEdit`, `SaveAndNew`, and `SaveAndPreview` as examples.
+Backpack ships with `SaveAndBack`, `SaveAndEdit`, `SaveAndNew`, and `SaveAndPreview` as examples, and also provides `SaveAndList` for projects that want an explicit "Save and go to list" button.

 ### Quick start